datastax/dsbulk/manual/settings.md

 #### --executor.maxInFlight _&lt;number&gt;_

 The maximum number of "in-flight" requests, or maximum number of concurrent requests waiting for a response from the server.
 This acts as a safeguard to prevent more requests than the cluster can handle.
 Batch statements count as one request.
 Reduce this value when the throughput for reads and writes cannot match the throughput of mappers; this is usually a sign that the workflow engine is not well calibrated and will eventually run out of memory.
-Setting this option to any negative value will disable it.
+Setting this option to any negative value or zero will disable it.

 Default: **1024**.